Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Prediction of Tumor Mutational Burden

 Although clinically attractive, panel-based estimates can be noisy or biased, especially since sample sizes are limited in cancer studies.
 In this context, transfer learning offers a powerful framework for improving TMB prediction by borrowing strength from similar cancer datasets with molecular data.
 By leveraging molecular profiles from multiple source studies, we can potentially enhance the predictive accuracy of a target cancer model, particularly when the sample size of the target is small or the signal is weak.
 Our goal is to demonstrate that incorporating information across cancers through Bayesian transfer learning leads to improved prediction of TMB.

-We set to evaluate the performance of our proposed method using data from The Cancer Genome Atlas (TCGA) \citep{TheCancerGenomeAtlasResearchNetwork.2013TheProject}.
+We set to evaluate the performance of our proposed method using data from TCGA.
 Specifically, we use the FoundationOne mRNA expression panel in a pan-cancer setting to accurately predict TMB in a target cancer.
 The FoundationOne gene panel has demonstrated generally reliable TMB estimation with accuracy greater than 90\% in some cancers \citep{Wu2019Designingaccuracy}.
 In this analysis, we consider 16 different cancers with extensive representation in peer-reviewed TCGA-based studies, though not necessarily in the context of TMB estimation.
-These include—but are not limited to Head and Neck Squamous Cell Carcinoma, Bladder Urothelial Carcinoma, Kidney Renal Clear Cell Carcinoma, Lung Squamous Cell Carcinoma, and others.
+These include but are not limited to Head and Neck Squamous Cell Carcinoma, Bladder Urothelial Carcinoma, Kidney Renal Clear Cell Carcinoma, Lung Squamous Cell Carcinoma, and others.
 Lung Adenocarcinoma (LUAD), Lung Squamous Cell Carcinoma (LUSC), and Kidney Renal Clear Cell Carcinoma (KIRC) were chosen as target cancers due to their well-documented response to immune checkpoint inhibitors \citep{Antonia2017DurvalumabCancer, Borghaei2015NivolumabCancer, Motzer2018NivolumabCarcinoma}.
 The 15 TCGA cancer studies excluding the chosen target are used as source data.

 All clinical and gene expression data were extracted using the \texttt{TCGAretriever} package in R \citep{TCGAretriever}.
 To ensure consistency across datasets, we refined the gene panel from 324 to 303 genes by excluding those whose expression profiles were absent in at least one of the cancer studies of interest or whose expression levels were zero in more than 80\% of samples.
+In addition, data were standardized, and TMB was transformed to the $\log(1+\text{TMB})$ scale for all studies to reduce skewness and stabilize variance while accommodating observations with near-zero mutation counts.